MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 To add governance rules to all workspaces in your team, do the following:

 1. Select the **Workspace Groups** tab.
 1. Select the default **All workspaces** workspace group, then select **Add Rules**.
+If there are already rules added to the workspace group, select **Edit** to add or delete rules.
-1. Select the checkbox next to governance rules to add them to the workspace group.
+1. Select the checkboxes next to governance rules to add them to the workspace group.
 You can search for governance rules by rule name, and filter them by severity and source.

     <img alt="Turn individual rules on and off" src="https://assets.postman.com/postman-docs/v10/api-governance-turn-rules-on-off-v10-21.jpg"/>